ipfs/devgrants/open-grants/rn-remote-ipfs/README.md

 ## Total Budget Requested

-Up to \$8,775 for 2 weeks of work, starting Monday February 3rd to Friday February 14th, 2020.
+Up to \$8,775 for 1.5 weeks of work, starting Wednesday February 5th to Friday February 14th, 2020.
 If the investigation is finished early, a prorated amount will be paid.

 ## Maintenance and Upgrade Plans